jadamb13/dementia-predictor/README.md

 >
 >For the goals and scope of this project, some features were not used in model training — such as `MRI_Delay` and
 >presence of the `APOE_ε4` gene variant associated with dementia — as they could only be obtained with additional
 >specialist testing.
-Comments on other omitted features are provided in the `Dementia_Predictor` jupyter notebook.
+Comments on other omitted features are provided in the `Dementia_Predictor` Jupyter Notebook file.

 ### Project Files